Should You Remortgage with Early Repayment Charges?

 - Making a large overpayment on your mortgage

-- Paying the mortgage off in full
+- Paying off your mortgage in full

 - Remortgaging onto a new product